 The diagnosis of an ACL injury or tear begins with an examination by an orthopedic knee specialist.
-Dr. Leon E. Popovitz, MD, and his associates at NY Bone and Joint Specialists have a vast amount of resources to evaluate your injury and form an individualized and comprehensive treatment plan.
+Dr. Leon E. Popovitz, MD, and his associates at New York Bone and Joint Specialists have a vast amount of resources to evaluate your injury and form an individualized and comprehensive treatment plan.

 Modalities for the diagnosis of an ACL injury or tear include:

 - Complete history and physical exam

 - X-ray to visualize any associated fractures or dislocations